Pasay: Demographics

-As of the 2020 census, Pasay had a population of 440,656.
+As of the 2024 census, Pasay had a population of 453,186.
 It currently ranks 11th in population size within Metro Manila.
 It also has 127,629 households.
-The population density is sigfig 440,656/13.97.
+The population density is 32,440 inhabitants per square kilometer or 84,020 inhabitants per square mile.

+Demonym

+Residents of Pasay are called Pasayeño.

+Language

 Most residents speak Filipino (Tagalog) and English, with considerable numbers speaking other languages and dialects of the Philippines.

+Religion

 Like many other places in the country, Pasay is predominantly Roman Catholic.
 There is also a significant presence of Iglesia ni Cristo and other Protestant churches in the city, as well as Islam.